Louise Linton: Career

 In February 2017, Linton succeeded her fiancé, Steven Mnuchin, as the interim CEO of Dune Entertainment.
 Mnuchin had founded Dune in 2004 but stepped down as part of his ethics agreement to divest his business roles in preparation for his appointment as Secretary of the Treasury.
 Linton publicly announced her new role in early May, which immediately drew the attention of Senator Ron Wyden (D-Oregon), a member of the Senate Finance Committee.
 Wyden questioned whether the appointment of Linton meant Mnuchin had fully divested from the company.
 Although the Treasury replied that she was serving in an uncompensated capacity, Linton resigned as interim CEO later in May.

 Linton is involved in The Rockshiel Trust, a Scottish legal entity, which applied to develop townhouses and apartments in the upmarket area of Murrayfield in Edinburgh close to the Hay family's Edinburgh home.
 The plans for 9 Kinellan Road were objected to by the local community and the plans submitted to City of Edinburgh Council in January 2019 were later withdrawn.

 Linton's production company Stormchaser Films acquired Serial Daters Anonymous and completed the film’s production and post production.
 Linton stars opposite Sam Page.
 The film has not yet been released.

 In 2019, Linton wrote, directed, produced, financed, and starred in the feature film Me You Madness opposite Ed Westwick in which she plays a murderous, sex-addicted hedge fund manager.
 The movie was released on 12 February 2021.

+In December 2023, the romantic comedy film Chick Flick was released, which Linton wrote, directed, produced, and stars in.
+The film is about a bride leaving her groom at the altar because he cheated, then “diving into the chaos of online dating and then having [her] misadventures go viral”.

+Other activities

+Conservation shoe sales

+In 2022, Linton began selling a line of leather-free stiletto heels under the brand "Linton".
+The cruelty-free and vegan brand uses environmentally sustainable packaging, donates to wildlife conservation efforts, and a tree is planted for each sale.

+Animal welfare philanthropy

+Linton is an animal welfare philanthropist who started a charitable organization focused on animal rights in 2019.
+In her role as a board member of the White Coat Waste Project, she co-hosted a briefing with Senator Susan Collins (R-Maine) in support of the Animal Freedom from Testing, Experiments, and Research Act (AFTER Act), which was thereafter sponsored by Collins and would require federal research facilities to assist with replacing animals used for testing.